 Every spring, hundreds of peamouth minnows, a foot long fish native to Lake Washington, spawn in Kelsey Creek.
 Each spawning event is usually only 24-48 hours from start to finish.
 Be there at the right time and you may see a Great Blue Heron swallow a peamouth whole!

 You can attend a Peamouth Patrol Workshop to learn about this remarkable event.
 But you can also sign up to volunteer - the best way to witness this wonderful sign of spring.
 Volunteers check the stream for fish for 15 minutes twice a week.
 In return, they get a text when fish arrive, so they are always the first to know.

-The 2022 Peamouth Patrol Training will held virtually:
+The 2023 Peamouth Patrol Training will be in person:

 Register to receive details: email@example.com or 425-452-5200